hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/02_QC_and_alignment.md

 ## Filtering reads

-To perform peak calling for ChIP-Seq analysis, we need our alignment files to **contain only uniquely mapping reads** (no multi-mappers or duplicate reads) in order to increase confidence in site discovery and improve reproducibility.
+An important issue concerns the inclusion of multiple mapped reads (reads mapped to multiple loci on the reference genome). **Allowing for multiple mapped reads increases the number of usable reads and the sensitivity of peak detection; however, the number of false positives may also increase** [[1]](https://www.ncbi.nlm.nih.gov/pubmed/21779159/).
+Therefore we need to filter our alignment files to **contain only uniquely mapping reads** in order to increase confidence in site discovery and improve reproducibility.
 Since there is no parameter in Bowtie2 to keep only uniquely mapping reads, we will need to perform the following steps to generate alignment files containing only the uniquely mapping reads:

 1. Change alignment file format from SAM to BAM
 2. Sort BAM file by read coordinate locations